kalhollywood/many-pets-hackathon/README.md

 # PetsQuotationHackathon

 ## What I set out to do
 API simplified quotation for pets building off a forked repo from our teams hackathon through School of Code.
+Using Node.js with express for the server.

 This hackathon was lots of fun and is something I am keen to continue playing with.
 As we were limited to four hours of work there are a number of features I'd like to add.